 Your wedding planner is the first professional you should contact.
 If you don’t have a planner contact your venue coordinator and your photographer.
 They likely helped you with wedding plans.
 They can help you make new plans now.

 The idea of re-planning your wedding can sometimes feel too hard to accomplish by yourself.
 Find someone to support you through it.
 I’m happy to be your support, or help you find a professional wedding planner who can handle everything you need.

 I’ll support the decision you make in regards to postponing.
-You have my promise to be your advocate and help you make decisions that are best for you.
+I encourage you to make decisions that are best for your marriage.
 Here’s how I can help: